 I've been searching the Internet to find articles on how to migrate from SharePoint to the cloud and haven’t found much relevant information.

-For this reason, I decided to write an article that will focus on the technical aspects of a migration.
-However, it's important to note that even if we're moving to Office 365, it technically is still a SharePoint migration, so everything you've read about them still applies.
+For this reason, I decided to write an article that will focus on the technical aspects of a SharePoint Online migration.
+However, it's important to note that even if we're moving to Office 365, it technically is still a on-premise SharePoint migration, so everything you've read about them still applies.